netzkolchose/django-computedfields/docs/examples.rst

     This is needed to correctly spot and update computed fields on relation changes itself (e.g. moving children to a different parent).

-    Note that because of this dependency expansion it is not possible to omit foreign key relations on purpose, if they are part of a dependency relation.
+    Note that because of this dependency expansion, it is not possible to omit foreign key relations on purpose, if they are part of a `depends` rule.

 Related Computed Fields